corda/corda-docs-portal/content/en/platform/corda/5.0/introduction/personas.md

 ## Corda Administrator

-A Corda administrator is responsible for:
+A Corda Administrator is responsible for:
 * making informed decisions to deliver the prerequisites for Corda.
 * installing and operating the Corda software.
 * integrating Corda into Continuous Integration and Delivery CI/CD pipelines.